theonlychant/aegis/docs/architecture/README.md

-Architecture — high-level design
+Architecture - high-level design

 Purpose

-Explain data flows, component responsibilities, and interaction between app, engine, and backend.
+Just to Explain the data flows, component responsibilities, and interaction between app, engine, and backend.

 Next steps

-- Add diagrams for scanning pipeline and NE interactions.
+- Add diagrams for scanning pipeline and NE interactions.(looking into that right now)
 - Document FFI and update channels.